Bootstrap Diagnostic Tests: testing specification validity

 In contrast, under alternatives such that $\hat{G}_{n}\overset{w}{\rightarrow} \mathscr{G}\! \neq\Phi$ a.s., it holds that $ \mathscr{T} _{n,m}^{\ast}\overset{p^{\ast}}{\rightarrow}_{p}\infty$ as $(n,m\rightarrow \infty)_{\text{seq }}$, yielding consistent tests.

-Although the sequential `$m$ after $n$' asymptotic regime leads to tractable derivations, it could seem too weak a justification for basing inferences on the quantiles of $\Vert W(\Phi)\Vert_{\infty}$, for the reason that, in practice, once has more control on $m$ rather than $n$.
+Although the sequential `$m$ after $n$' asymptotic regime leads to tractable derivations, it provides little justification for conducting inference based on $\Vert W(\Phi)\Vert_{\infty}$.
+Indeed, in practice, one has more control on $m$ (number of bootstrap repetitions) rather than $n$ (sample length).
 Hence, we also consider an asymptotic regime where $m$ and $n$ diverge jointly, denoted as $(n,m\rightarrow\infty)$.
 Under the null and under an additional rate condition relating $m$ to $n$, this regime allows to achieve asymptotic distributions that are invariant across applications (e.g., the $\Vert W(\Phi)\Vert_{\infty}$ limit seen previously for the $\sup$ norm), whereas under relevant alternatives the resulting tests are consistent.
 Focusing on the statistic $ \mathscr{T} _{n,m}^{\ast}:=\sqrt{m}\hat{d}_{n,m}^{\ast}$, the rate condition makes sure that $\hat{G}_{n,m}^{\ast}-\hat{G}_{n}$ is dominant in the derivation of $ \mathscr{T} _{n,m}^{\ast}$'s asymptotic distribution under the null, whereas under alternatives of interest, $\hat{G}_{n}-\Phi$ is dominant in the limit.